 Corporation & Partnerships

-There is a myriad of different types of corporate entities to use.
+There are a variety of different types of corporate entities.
 Selecting the right one is critical.

-Generally, corporate entities and their owners are or members are governed by their own by-laws and articles.
+Generally, corporate entities and their owners or members are governed by their own by-laws and articles.
 Their documents must be in record with Florida law.
-There governing documents may be looked to for guidance and for resolution of disputes related to operations of the corporate entities, decision making authority, ownership and buy out rights and other critical elements related to corporate governance.
+Their governing documents may be looked to for guidance and for resolution of disputes related to operations of the corporate entities, decision making authority, ownership and buy out rights, and other critical elements related to corporate governance.

-Our corporate attorneys have extensive experience in the formation and operation of corporate entities, including ongoing representation for all legal issues which arise in the operation of a business, whether it is under the umbrella of a corporation, partnership, limited liability company or variations of the same.
+Our corporate attorneys have extensive experience in the formation and operation of corporate entities, including ongoing representation for all legal issues that arise in the operation of a business, whether it is under the umbrella of a corporation, partnership, limited liability company, or variations of the same.